oohgan/HugU---CH2-PS423/README.md

   - [Dea Luthfina Azzahra - M128BSX1496](https://www.linkedin.com/in/dea-luthfina/)

 # Licenses
-This project is licensed under
+This project is licensed under the MIT license - see the [LICENSE](https://github.com/oohgan/HugU---CH2-PS423/blob/main/LICENSE) for more detail